r-barnes/sw_comparison/README.md

-This repository contains material for comparing the performance of implementations of the [Smith-Waterman algorithm](https://en.wikipedia.org/wiki/Smith%E2%80%93Waterman_algorithm), widely used as a step in genome sequencing.
+This repository contains material for comparing the performance of implementations of the [Smith-Waterman algorithm](https://en.wikipedia.org/wiki/Smith%E2%80%93Waterman_algorithm), widely used as a step in genome assembly.